Mission Overview

 Initial Human Presence

-Following initial crew operations, uncrewed logistics vehicle ISV Anglada delivers modular infrastructure supporting extended activity on the surface.
-These assets form the basis of Eternal Sunset, the program’s first operational installation, serving as a coordination and staging hub for continued development.
+Following crewed validation, the uncrewed logistics vehicle ISV Anglada delivers modular infrastructure and surface systems.
+These assets form the basis of Eternal Sunset, the first planned surface installation, establishing a stable operational foothold for sustained activity.

 Long-Duration Settlement

-As surface installations mature, Eternal Sunset evolves from an initial operations hub into a permanent settlement.
-A secondary installation, Eternal Sunrise, is eventually established using locally sourced materials, marking the transition toward long-term self-sufficiency and independent off-world operation.
+Eternal Sunset evolves from an initial operational base into a permanent settlement, while a secondary installation, Eternal Sunrise, is later established using in-situ materials and locally adapted systems, marking the transition toward distributed and increasingly self-sufficient planetary operations.